MohamedGomaaRadwan/Neighborhood_map/README.md

 # Install

-you need to install :-

-*    Install any web Browser you love like (googlechrom or firefox
+* Install any web Browser you love like (googlechrom or firefox)

 # Run The Application